 This tree is supplied at a height of between 1.5m and 2.0m in a 12L container, which means that the tree has an already established root system and therefore this tree can be planted any time of the year and with better results than either bare-root or rootballed trees.
 Message card included at no additional cost if required.

-Prevention is your best approach by keeping moisture levels under control.
+Prevention measures include keeping moisture levels under control.
 This can be done by keeping the grass short or any other water trapping foliage trimmed and by letting in as much air and sun into the garden as possible to dry out the rains.
 Basically moisture that hangs around is a big part of the problem.
-Watering the base of the tree and not the foliage is probably the biggest measure you can take.
+Watering the base of the tree and not the foliage is probably the biggest measure you can take and pruning the tree to have an open centre will help.

 Multiple Order Discount